- State of Decay 2 is a popular survival game offering a great multiplayer co-op experience.

 - The troubleshooter will scan for network compatibility.

-- The Teredo Tunneling adapter should pop-up in the Device Manager, under the Network adapters section.
+- The Teredo Tunneling adapter should appear in the Device Manager under the Network adapters section.

 - Restart your PC and update Windows 10 again.